 To hear more from Bhavesh and his approach to all things product, read our meet the speaker article.

-Matt Davey is Chief Operations Optimist at 1Password overseeing product, design and marketing.
+Matt Davey is Chief Experience Officer at 1Password overseeing product, design and marketing.
 In a previous life Matt was a consultant, moving brands like HSBC, Burberry and Calvin Klein towards better decisions in design and technology.
 Matt is a mentor for both the Royal Society of the Arts and Out of Office Hours, helping professionals and newcomers to the industry.
 Based in Norwich, Matt enjoys failing at baking the most simple of things.

 Matt’s Canvas talk will focus on designing for privacy and trust.
 When privacy prohibits the amount of customer behaviour you have access to, how do you build a product that people want?
 How do you make your product a positive solution rather than a feared necessity?
 And how do you keep your product’s voice steady as your team grows and your culture expands?

-This year, to bring everything together, we’re introducing a theme for the conference.
+To bring everything together, we’re introducing a theme for the conference.
 For 2021, we’re focusing on ethical design – the products we make, how we make them, and how we use them.

 In a world where it’s never been easier to design and launch digital products, how can we do so with the intent to do good and a focus on making people’s lives better?
 Our speakers will talk about ethical design and how it affects their product design and development – expect to hear about accessibility, sustainability, and what “good” design really means.

 We offer a full refund on your ticket price up to 30 days before the event, if you can’t make it for any reason.
 You can also request to transfer your ticket to someone else up to five days before the event.
 Get your tickets at the lowest price now!

 Like what you see?
 We’ve got more where that came from.